zibann/quepid/README.md

 Quepid makes improving your app's search results a repeatable, reliable engineering process that the whole team can understand.
 It deals with three issues:

 1. **Our collaboration stinks** Making holistic progress on search requires deep, cross-functional collaboration.
-Shooting emails or tracking search requirements in spreadsheets won't cut it.
+Sending emails back and forth or tracking search requirements in spreadsheets doesn't cut it.

-2. ***Search testing is hard*** Search changes are cross-cutting: most changes will cause problems.
+2. **Search testing is hard** Search changes are cross-cutting: most changes will cause problems.
 Testing is difficult: you can't run hundreds of searches after every relevance change.

 3. **Iterations are slow** Moving forward seems impossible.
-To avoid sliding backwards, progress is slow.
+To avoid sliding backwards, forward progress is slow.
 Many simply give up on search, depriving users of the means to find critical information.

-**To find out more, please check out the [Quepid website](http://www.quepid.com) and the [Quepid wiki](http://github.com/o19s/quepid/wiki).**
+**To find out more, please check out the [Quepid website](http://www.quepid.com) and the [Quepid wiki](http://github.com/o19s/quepid/wiki).**   To learn more about how to install Quepid, checkout the [Install Guide](https://github.com/o19s/quepid/wiki/Installation-Guide).

 # Table of Contents
 Below is information related to developing the Quepid open source project.